 The hair on top of the head must be neatly groomed.
-The length and bulk of the hair may not be excessive or present a ragged, unkempt, or extreme appearance.
+The length and bulk of the hair may not be excessive and must present a neat and conservative appearance.

-Males are not authorized to wear braids, cornrows, or dreadlocks (unkempt, twisted, matted, individual parts of hair) while in uniform or in civilian clothes on duty.
+Males are not authorized to wear braids, cornrows, twists, dreadlocks, or locks while in uniform or in civilian clothes on duty.

 Hair-cuts with a single, untapered patch of hair on the top of the head (not consistent with natural hair loss) are considered eccentric and are not authorized.
 Examples include, but are not limited to, when the head is shaved around a strip of hair down the center of the head, around a u-shaped hair area (horseshoe), or around a patch of hair on the front top of the head (tear drop).
 Hair that is completely shaved or trimmed closely to the scalp is authorized.